Leafwing-Studios/fop-rules/docs/rules/skills/skill-descriptions.md

 ## Fontcraft

-Fontcraft is used to understand the world around you: the natural environment, fonts of power, and the flora of an area.
+Fontcraft is used to understand the world around you: the natural environment, fonts of power, and the bushcraft skills needed to survive.
 If you want to look for herbs, read a map, or investigate a font of power, this is the skill to use.

 A common use of Fontcraft is to attempt to understand your surroundings.
 When you do so, your worldspeaker can use the table below as a guide to what information you might gain with various results.